stubbscroll/evolve-script/readme.txt

 - bioseed: script is stalled on researching space probes, doesn't trade for helium-3
-- bioseed: end of bioseed is slow, should build some supercolliders to reach desired techs faster (it goes for quantum computing). should also change to corpocracy (factory buff) for the last stretch
+- bioseed: end of bioseed is slow, should build some supercolliders to reach desired techs faster (it aims for quantum computing). should also change to corpocracy (factory buff) for the last stretch
 - wendigo (soul eater trait): should treat hunters like farmers, depopulate them unless food deficit at the start of a run. the relevant part of the code is a terrible mess, so it's low priority
 - hell fortress and attractor beacons is probably very inefficient. but it works, doesn't seem to softlock, and can recover from overruns (which happen)
+- truepath: script builds up to extreme degrees before researching long range probes. might be good for tp4/kamikaze od runs, not so good for quick imitation runs

 stuff that doesn't work:
-- some race-specific stuff not yet implemented (sacrificial altar, wish, psychic powers)
+- some race-specific stuff not yet implemented (wish, psychic powers)
 - some universe-specific stuff (authority, alchemy) not yet implemented (warlord handles authority)
-- truepath not tested. most stuff might work up to long-range probes
+- truepath not tested. most stuff might work up to long-range probes. support for ai apocalypse, matrix, retirement is planned though
-- probably some corner cases that can make the script trip up, like high population+horseshoes
 - events in general
   - thermite gets assigned crafters like a normal resource. can cause problems early in the run with low aluminium production
-- script struggles with blubber (oil production)
+- script struggles with blubber (oil production). should buy more oil via trade routes until oil extractors
+- increased andromeda piracy because of chicken trait is not accounted for
+- script doesn't add or remove traits in arpa->genetics. this won't be automated either. it's recommended that the player does that in long runs

 bugs:
 - in market and storage tabs there's sometimes garbage on the bottom